Valor-mmm/Homepage/README.md

-# HauserMetall-Website
+# Valor Homepage

 ## About

-This is the future version of the hauser metall website.
+This is my homepage

 ## Getting Started